 Happiness feels great, doesn’t it?

-In our society, there is an emphasis on being happy.
-We’re told to do the things that bring us joy and look at things from a ‘glass half full’ mentality.
+In our society, there is emphasis on being happy.
+We’re told to do the things that bring us joy, and look at things from a ‘glass half full’ mentality.
 And this isn’t wrong.
 Life is short and precious, so it’s important to keep a positive mindset and try not to sweat the small stuff.

 Meaning vs Happiness

 It’s easy to assume that a meaningful life is happy, and vice versa, but this isn’t always true.
 Happiness has more to do with having your personal needs met, such as being comfortable and having the things you want.
 On the other hand, meaning has to do with developing courage and resilience and making sense of the pain you have to go through.

 According to one study, here are some key differences between happiness and meaning:

 - Finding one’s life easy or difficult is related to happiness, but not meaning

 - Feeling healthy, feeling good or having money are all related to happiness and not meaning